 Master of Science (MS)

 The value of statistical life is an estimate of the monetary benefits of preventing an anonymous death.
 Society's willingness to pay to eliminate private health risks determines agencies' value-of-statistical-life estimates.
 Most estimates ignore society's willingness to pay to eliminate others' health risks.
 There are two possible reasons.
 First, altruism does not exist: Peter is not willing to pay to save Paul's life.
 The second possible reason is a bit more complicated.
 Certain economists argue that increasing benefit estimates to account for altruism involves double-counting.

 The purpose of this thesis is to evaluate these possibilities.
 Accounting for altruism, it turns out, is not double-counting if altruism is paternalistic.
 Furthermore, I empirically demonstrate that people are willing to pay to reduce others' health risks.
 Thus, the two justifications for ignoring altruism are, seemingly, unfounded, which indicates that analysts should increase the value of statistical life to account for altruism.

 Brady, Kevin Lee, "Safety-Focused Altruism: Valuing the Lives of Others" (2008).
 All Graduate Theses and Dissertations.
-Paper 223.
+223.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .